cga-wm/cga-wm.github.io/course/adv-gis/_posts/2020-02-17-hacking-python.md

 I feel that I have reached some small level of nirvana.
 It has only taken several weeks and many lost hours of development to get here.

+**Update**

+After getting a Jekyll blogging website to work, I decided that that mountain has been climbed and I've torn it down and rebuilt it using [R Markdown Website](https://rmarkdown.rstudio.com/lesson-13.html), which I use for my [Spatial Data Discovery](https://spatial-data-discovery.github.io/) class.

+So long Jekyll, it's been... emotional.